Chapter 3: Challenges for Comparing Net Benefits

 Horizon/Terminal Values

 We usually assume that the benefits and costs of a project are accrued over a set time frame.
 However, when it comes to capturing social costs and benefits, we are likely to experience impacts into the future, beyond the life of the project.
-When we consider policies where benefits and costs that may continue past the scope of evaluation, we need to ensure we capture these impacts in our social cost-benefit analysis.
+When we consider policies where benefits and costs may continue past the scope of evaluation, we need to ensure we capture these impacts in our social cost-benefit analysis.
 For example, if the government implemented a program that involved early childhood reading activities in pre-school care programs, the benefits from the intervention would likely impact the children involved in the program across their whole life and even potentially produce intergenerational impacts.
 However, the scope of evaluation for a program such as this would not be conducted across the lifetime of the individuals involved.
 Instead, the program or intervention would be evaluated within the timeframe set by the relevant government department.

 From a social cost-benefit perspective, the best approach is to calculate the benefits and costs accruing for the project in the form of a final expected benefit which can be discounted to the present.
 We can therefore calculate the appropriate NPV the following two ways:

-From a financial appraisal perspective, the salvage value (sometimes referred to as residual value or scrap value) can be used as a proxy for the horizon value.
-This salvage value usually occurs in the last year of a project and requires discounting.
-Consequently the NPV of a project is therefore calculated as the NPV = PV(Net Benefits) + PV(Salvage Value).
+.
 This is a common approach in transportation and infrastructure evaluations.
 However, this approach assumes that market prices reflect the true social value of the underlying project being evaluated.
 In real world applications, salvage values can be positive or negative depending on whether the project investor would receive a positive cash flow from on-selling the remnants of the project or whether there is a cost associated with disposing the remnants of the project.
-For example, a factory may sell their machinery at the conclusion of the project for a positive salvage value whereas mining projects often have a salvage cost for land rehabilitation.
+For example, a factory may sell their machinery at the conclusion of the project for a positive salvage value, whereas mining projects often have a salvage cost for land rehabilitation.

 Key Concept – Salvage Value

-Salvage Value is usually treated as a “negative cost” and not necessarily a positive benefit – implying a positive inflow for salvage that is accounted for in the cost section of an evaluation.
+Salvage value is usually treated as a “negative cost” and not necessarily a positive benefit – implying a positive inflow for salvage that is accounted for in the cost section of an evaluation.
 Consequently, it will impact the BCR of a project if the salvage value is sufficiently large.

 Consequently, the decisions relating to how we approach horizon values need to be carefully considered when conducting a social cost-benefit analysis.